 Type of Award: Cooperative Agreement.
 HHS involvement in this program is listed in the Activities Section above.

 Fiscal Year Funds: 2005.

-Approximate Total Funding: \$1,220,000 (This amount is an estimate for the five-year project period, and is subject to availability of funds).
+Approximate Total Funding: \$4,615,000 (This amount is an estimate, and is subject to availability of funds.)

 Approximate Number of Awards: One.